|

 break.

-sign in, check your notices and messages, and check your cabin manual to
+You sign in, check your notices and messages, and check your cabin manual to

 refresh yourself with the emergency procedures and location of emergency